ghga-de/milestones-docs/49-jackal/technical_specification.md

   the class defining the relation and the name of the relation property; this makes the directionality of the relation clear
-- crow foot notation is used to adequatly model both the modality (`mandatory` specs in schemapack) and the cardinality (`multiple` specs in schemapack), please see https://vertabelo.com/blog/crow-s-foot-notation/
+- crow foot notation is used to adequately model both the modality (`mandatory` specs in schemapack) and the cardinality (`multiple` specs in schemapack), please see https://vertabelo.com/blog/crow-s-foot-notation/